 • Healthy alternative to add sweetness to desserts.

-Panko is the Japanese version of breadcrumbs, but with a flaky and light texture.
+The panko is the Japanese version of breadcrumbs, but with a flaky and light texture.
 It is widely used in fried dishes such as tonkatsu (breaded pork loin) and ebi fry (breaded shrimp).
-Its main characteristic is the ability to create a crispy crust that doesn't absorb much oil.
+Its main characteristic is the ability to create a crunchy crust that does not absorb much oil.

 Usage tips: